Design process

 Step 7: Garden build and planting

-With a professional landscape contractor on-site, we can oversee the garden installation on your behalf, working closely with the contractor to ensure your garden is built and planted to the highest quality standards.
+With a professional landscape contractor on-site, we can monitor the garden installation on your behalf, working closely with the contractor to ensure your garden is built and planted to the highest quality standards.

 Step 8: Post-completion and after-care

-The design and installation are just the beginning of the process.
-Ongoing maintenance and management are vital to the garden's long-term success.
+Design and installation are just the beginning.
+Ongoing maintenance and management are vital to a garden's long-term success , perhaps more so than any other part of the process.

-Teasels strives to maintain an ongoing relationship with you and your garden, working alongside your chosen gardener or gardening team to ensure its continued care and growth.
+We want to maintain an ongoing relationship with you and your garden.
+That means working alongside your chosen gardener or gardening team, providing the guidance and support needed to keep everything on track as it establishes and evolves.